-By Mark Anderson.
-Last Updated 4th March 2021.
+By Joanne Jeffries.
+Last Updated 19th July 2021.
 Welcome to our guide on using food allergy claims solicitors.
 Suffering an allergic reaction to food can be a very distressing and traumatic experience, especially if the reaction is severe and life-threatening.
 Even a minor reaction can have a lasting psychological effect on someone.

 Food allergies can vary in their degree of severity and can cause many different allergic reaction symptoms.
 While some symptoms may clear up quite quickly, other symptoms may last a few days or more before the sufferer had completely recovered.
 Some symptoms, however, if not treated quickly and effectively, can be life-threatening.

 Many foods can cause someone to have an allergic reaction, some being more common than others, from a celery allergy to a shellfish allergy to a nut allergy.
 Very often, people who know about their allergies carry with them special medication at all times in case of an unexpected reaction, but of course, avoiding reacting at all is the safest and best way to deal with an allergy.

 If you have had an allergic reaction to food and you believe someone else was to blame due to negligence on their part, you may be able to make a personal injury claim for compensation.
 Although receiving a personal injury compensation award cannot take away the suffering you have endured, it can give you support financially that will help cover the expenses you may have incurred, such as medical costs, loss of earnings, and any other out of pocket expenses.
 It can also provide you with closure on the incident to move forward in your life.